tbmiller-astro/tbmiller-astro.github.io/research.md

 ### Past Work

-In the past I have worked on several other research projects.
+In the past I have worked on other exciting research projects.
 In my first year at Yale I studied the [dynamics of sub-halos](/research/self_fric/) using numerical simulations.
 During my B.Sc and M.Sc, I focused on [sub-mm galaxies](/research/submm/); intensely active and massive galaxies in the early universe.